PaloAltoNetworks/ansible-pan/README.rst

     https://github.com/ansible/ansible/tree/devel/lib/ansible/modules/network/panos

 It is also available as free **Apache 2.0** licensed code from Palo Alto Networks Github repo.
-This repo usually contains the newest feature and bug fixes and it is synchronised with official RedHat Ansible repo every new Ansible release.
+This repo usually contains the newest feature and bug fixes and it is synchronised with official RedHat Ansible repo upon every new Ansible release.

     https://github.com/PaloAltoNetworks/ansible-pan/

-Or as package installed from ansible-galaxy
+Or as ansible role installed from ansible-galaxy

     ansible-galaxy install PaloAltoNetworks.paloaltonetworks